How to Wash Vintage Clothes: Expert Care Guide For 1930s, 1940s & 1950s Clothing

 How to wash vintage clothes

-How to Wash Vintage Lingerie
+How To Wash Vintage Lingerie

 Take a look at an article I wrote with step-by-step instructions on how to wash delicate vintage and contemporary lingerie.

-How to wash vintage clothes!
-Best natural detergent for delicates.
+How to wash vintage lingerie.

 How to Remove Stains From Vintage Clothes

-What is the Best Stain Removal for Vintage Clothes?
+Best Stain Removal for Yellow Vintage Stains

 Retro Clean is a little miracle worker that works wonders on yellow stains.
 It’s a very gentle cleaning product for all washable fabrics.

-•Before you soak the garment in Retro Clean, wash it in Eucalan detergent or any other product you like and trust.
+1. Before you soak the garment in Retro Clean, wash it in Eucalan detergent or any other product you like and trust.

-•Dissolve three tablespoons of Retro Clean in one gallon of warm but not hot water.
+2. Dissolve three tablespoons of Retro Clean in one gallon of warm but not hot water.

-•Soak the garment in the water for anything from a few hours to 48 hours.
+3. Soak the garment in the water for anything from a few hours to 48 hours.

-•Check the progress every now and again.
+4. Check the progress now and again.

 How to wash vintage clothes